 This got me thinking about past relationships and missing exes.
 I remember missing an ex so much, everyone that I encountered did nothing but highlight every detail of his absence.
 My decisions, lack of maturity and lack of honesty were a big reason for the relationship ending.
 Because of that, I began to disproportionately beat myself up after he dumped me, sinking lower and lower into “I’ll-never-get-over-him-or-love-again,” hell.
 And that’s when the sh*t really hit the fan.

 As I sunk lower and lower into the self-blame, I didn’t realize that because I had sunk so low, I would have to look up higher and higher whenever I thought of him.
 This inverted pedestaling, not only upped my feelings of hopelessness, but it caused complete blindness to his shortcomings.

-Because I was so busy beating myself up and doing everything I could to re-traumatize and reaffirm that I was indeed forgettable, discardable and worthless, I failed to remember that there were two people in the relationship with their OWN shortcomings and faults.
+Because I was so busy beating myself up and doing everything I could to re-traumatize and reaffirm that I was indeed forgettable, discardable, and worthless, I failed to remember that there were two people in the relationship with their OWN shortcomings and faults.

 There was nothing I could do except watch (through a fake social media account because I had been blocked), how his life was so much better without me in it.
-How could he not miss me and just be so okay?
+How could he not miss me and be so happy?
 How could he just forget about me and everything we had?